 Let’s look at a methodology developed by Croner and Abraham for a company where the sales quota of the best salespeople is $1.5 million, and sub-par performers are delivering half of that ($750,000).

 The annual impact of having a poor performer on the team can be estimated at $1,360,000 (including lost revenue, lost clients, and extra management costs).
-The costs of delaying action, to remove this individual, are $2.6 million over 2 years!
+The costs of delaying action, to remove this individual, are more than $2.7 million over 2 years!